kantale/BME_17/project.md

 * I : Number of initial positive cases.
 If not given then assume I=100
 * N : Number of "cheaters" or else people that ignore lockdown measures and visit other houses.
 If not given then the program should terminate with an error message, except if the options `--plot_cheaters`  or `--compute_cheaters` have been given (see below).
 * S : Transmission probability.
 A number between 0 and 1.
 This is the probability that the virus is spread when an infected person gets in contact with an infected and non immunized person.
 Of not set then assume P=1
-* D1 : Days after on which an infected person becomes infectious
+* D1 : Days after on which an infected person becomes infectious.
+If not set then assume D1=3.
-* D2 : Days after on which an infected person stops being infectious
+* D2 : Days after on which an infected person stops being infectious.
+If not set then assume D2=10.

 Your program should also accept one of the following parameters: